 Davinson Sánchez 9 – Made a number of clearances and was tidy on the ball.
 Aside from Salah’s goal, Liverpool’s only tests of Lloris came after Tottenham had scored their fourth.

-Toby Alderweireld 8 – Did a good marking job on Roberto Firmino and was actually a comfortable afternoon for Toby Alberweireld against a much-hyped Liverpool front three.
+Toby Alderweireld 8 – Did a good marking job on Roberto Firmino in what was actually a comfortable afternoon for Toby Alberweireld against a much-hyped Liverpool front three.

 Jan Vertonghen 9 – Saw an effort blocked on the line from which Harry Kane wrapped up the game on the follow up.
 Did concede possession inside his own half on more than one occasion but did his defensive work well in that Roberto Firmino, Philippe Coutinho and Mohamed Salah saw very few opportunities inside the penalty area.

-Dele Alli 8 – Either a nice finish or a scuffed finish but Dele Alli’s goal in first half stoppage time was a killer for Liverpool who had been on top for much of the final 20 minutes of the first half after pulling one back.
-Dele Alli
+Dele Alli 8 – Either a nice finish or a scuffed finish but Dele Alli’s goal in first-half stoppage time was a killer for Liverpool who had been on top for much of the final 20 minutes of the first half after pulling one back.

 Serge Aurier 7 – Mohamed Salah did score from down the left wing but otherwise Serge Aurier had a fine game playing out on the left-hand side today.
 Potentially it was his pace that Mauricio Pochettino put him up against the Egyptian but turned out Spurs fans had nothing to be nervous about in the end.

 Heung-min Son 9 – Some excellent runs off the ball really helped pull the Liverpool defence out of position.
 A well-controlled finish to give Spurs a 2-0 lead after only 12 minutes.
-Had hit the underside of the bar before mis-kicking an excellent chance not long after.
+Heung-min Son had hit the underside of the bar before mis-kicking an excellent chance not long after.

 Harry Kane 10 – Another tremendous outing from Harry Kane who got Tottenham on their way with the opener inside five minutes and setting up Son’s goal before wrapping the game up with Spurs’ fourth in which was only his second shot on target of the game.
 The Liverpool defence couldn’t deal with the England international.

 Moussa Sissoko (22 mins) N/A – Brought on for Son to help Tottenham see out the game without any nerves.
-Did injure himself in making a tackle in the final 10 minutes though but finished the game.
+Did injure himself in making a tackle in the final 10 minutes, but finished the game.

-Eric Dier (10 mins) N/A – Left out the starting lineup today because he felt ill but was well enough to get a 10-minute run out.
+Eric Dier (10 mins) N/A – Left out of the starting lineup today because he felt ill but was well enough to get a 10-minute run out at the end.

 Fernando Llorente (8 mins) N/A – Came on for Harry Kane who appeared to have picked up a thigh injury.